 Resolution of the Neutron Star Radius and Mass Anomaliesvia Geometric Vacuum Sintering

-Resolution of the Neutron Star Radius and Mass Anomalies
+Resolution of the Neutron Star Radius and

-via Geometric Vacuum Sintering
+Mass Anomalies via Geometric Vacuum

 Raghu Kulkarni